 The Dashboard allows the user to choose from a list of college majors and on the ‘Median Salary by Majors’ graph user can view the median salary for the respective major.
 The ‘Salary comparison of Graduate Vs. Non-Graduate’ graph shows the salary comparison of non-graduate and graduate for the selected major with the use of median salary, 25th percentile salary, 75th percentile salary.

 The user can also view the impact of economic growth on the salary of the selected major by entering an input in the Expected Economic Growth and the same is depicted in the green bars of the Median Salary by Majors graph.

 This dashboard also enables one more ‘What if’ analysis, by allowing the user to choose the level of education, unemployment rate and the interquartile range(the difference between the 75th and the 25th percentile), which is referred to as range spread in the dashboard.
 Once the inputs are chosen, the ‘Suggested Career Majors’ graph shows all the majors(along with the median salary), which fits the criteria of chosen inputs and hence helping the user choose the right major based on his choices.

-In the end, an undergraduate can analyse the impact of various options and the dashboard allows him to make an informed, thought-out, and analysed decision on which major to opt for.
+In the end, an undergraduate can analyze the impact of various options and the dashboard allows him to make an informed, thought-out, and analyzed decision on which major to opt for.